Language: English/Français/Indigenous Languages

 Winners will be decided by a jury of three: i. one member of the Manitoba Indigenous writing community, ii. one member of the Canadian Indigenous writing community, and iii. one member of the Canadian writing community.

-Books submitted for this award may also be submitted to all other pertinent categories.
-Applicants are encouraged to send four (4) copies of the nominated publication, a CV, and supporting material demonstrating involvement in the Indigenous writing community to:
+Publications submitted for this award may also be submitted to all other pertinent categories.
+Applicants must send four (4) copies of the nominated publication, a CV, and supporting material demonstrating involvement in the Indigenous writing community to: